 Libya: UN-backed government defending capital from warlord Haftar now using drones on front lines

-Exclusive: 'The Government of National Accord forces have succeeded in foiling Haftar’s offensive.
+The Battle for Tripoli - Exclusive: 'The Government of National Accord forces have succeeded in foiling Haftar’s offensive.
 The next phase is the GNA is advancing in terms of military tactics'

 Armed groups defending Libya’s capital from an offensive by Egyptian and Emirati-backed warlord Khalifa Haftar have obtained drones for the first time and begun to deploy them along the front lines, a senior official told The Independent.